Guy Debord: After the Situationist International

 After dissolving the Situationist International, Debord spent his time reading, and occasionally writing, in relative isolation in a cottage at Champot with Alice Becker-Ho, his second wife.
 He continued to correspond on political and other issues, notably with Lebovici and the Italian situationist Gianfranco Sanguinetti.
 He focused on reading material relating to war strategies, e.g. Clausewitz and Sun Tzu, and he designed a war game with Alice Becker-Ho.

-Debord married twice, first to Michèle Bernstein and then Alice Becker-Ho.
-Debord had affairs with other women, including Michèle Mochot-Bréhat.
-Bernstein wrote a vaguely fictional but detailed account of the open relationships Mochot and she had with Debord in her novel All The King's Horses.

 Death

-Just before Debord's death, he filmed (although did not release) a documentary, Son art et son temps (His Art and His Times), an autobiography of sorts that focused primarily on social issues in Paris in the 1990s.
+Just before his death, Debord filmed (although did not release) the documentary Son art et son temps (His Art and His Times), an autobiography of sorts that focused primarily on social issues in Paris in the 1990s.
 It has been suggested that his dark depiction of this period was a suicide note of sorts.
 Both Debord's depression and alcohol consumption had become problematic, resulting in a form of polyneuritis.
 Perhaps to end the suffering caused by these conditions, Debord died by suicide on 30 November 1994, shooting himself through the heart.
 This was not the first time he attempted to end his life.

 Debord's suicide is as controversial as it is unclear.
-Some assert it was a revolutionary act related to his career.
+Some assert that it was a revolutionary act related to his career.
 Due to his involvement with the radical Situationist International (SI), as well as his sadness at 'the society as a spectacle' being considered a cliché in later life, many think that Debord felt hopeless about the very society he was trying to shed light on.
 Debord was said to be "victim of the Spectacle he fought".
 Among the many commentaries on Debord's demise, one scholar noted: "Guy Debord did not kill himself.
-He was murdered by the thoughtlessness and selfishness of so-called scholars (primarily trendy lit-criters) who colonized his brilliant ideas and transformed his radical politics into an academic status symbol not worth the pulp it's printed on…"
+He was murdered by the thoughtlessness and selfishness of so-called scholars (primarily trendy lit-criters) who colonized his brilliant ideas and transformed his radical politics into an academic status symbol not worth the pulp it's printed on..."